MateuszGites/QA-project/README.md

 # QA-project

 ### Why are we doing this?
+This project is my finnal pass project for the bootcamp.
+I'm doing it so QA can check my skills and mark me for my progress in codding.

 ### How I expected the challenge to go.
 I expected to have some smaller issues with creating my first app fully working, but wasn't affraid to push my limits.